indygreg/PyOxidizer/docs/config_api.rst

    Represents an implementation of Python.

    Used for embedding into binaries and running Python code.

-``PythonEmbeddedResources``
-   Represents Python resources (modules, bytecode, etc) to embed in a binary.

 ``PythonExecutable``
    Represents an executable file containing a Python interpreter.